 Blink and you might miss this gem, hidden in a teeny lean-to style cottage on the edge of a movie theater parking lot next to The Barlow in downtown Sebastopol.
-But it’s well worth seeking out, for owner Larry Vito’s lovely 28-seat eatery occupying a framed-in porch that serves as the dining room.
-Vito is the real deal, having trained at the Culinary Institute of America Hyde Park, and was also a longtime chef at San Francisco’s Stanford Court before turning his talents to an enormous industrial smoker stocked with apple, oak and nut wood.
-That translates to star recipes like Drunk & Stoned shrimp (whiskey fennel marinade), cheese-stuffed new potatoes, Gleason Ranch hog belly cured in brown sugar, black pepper, and the sweet smoke of Gravenstein apple wood, or 20-hour Sonoma County sourced Texas style brisket.
+But it's well worth seeking out, for owner Larry Vito's lovely 28-seat eatery that occupies a framed-in porch which serves as the dining room.
+Vito is the real deal, having trained at the Culinary Institute of America Hyde Park.
+He was also a longtime chef at San Francisco's Stanford Court before turning his talents to an enormous industrial smoker stocked with apple, oak, and nut wood.
+That translates to star recipes like Drunk & Stoned shrimp (whiskey fennel marinade), cheese-stuffed new potatoes, Gleason Ranch hog belly cured in brown sugar, black pepper, and the sweet smoke of Gravenstein apple wood, or 20-hour Sonoma County sourced Texas-style brisket.

 Written by Sonoma Insider Carey Sweet.